Text Size

 Sandwell Academy is committed to continuously improving the service we provide to students, parents and the wider community.
 We have quality assurance systems in place for gathering information and monitoring progress in relation to customer care.

-As well as commenting on the regular Module Reports, parents and students are invited to complete questionnaires during the academic year: for example, at the end of each year, following the Key Stage 4 Information Evening, Careers Discovery Programme, etc. The information gathered is quantified and evaluated to gauge satisfaction and to identify areas for improvement.
+As well as commenting on the regular Module Reports, parents and students are invited to complete questionnaires throughout the academic year: for example, at the end of each year, following the Key Stage 4 Information Evening, Careers Discovery Programme, etc. The information gathered is quantified and evaluated to gauge satisfaction and to identify areas for improvement.

 Points of Contact